nodejs/TSC/GitHub-Org-Management-Policy.md

 limitations in the way GitHub permissions are structured.

-To remove any current member from the GitHub organization, an issue must be opened in the nodejs/admin repository.
+To remove any current member from the GitHub organization, an issue must be opened in the Node.js admin repository.
 If, after 72 hours, there are no objections from any TSC or Community Committee members, removal becomes automatic.
 If there are objections, then simple majority votes of each of the Technical Steering and Community Committees in favor of removal are required.